kosetin/embsys100/assignment02/questions.md

    b.
 What flags, if any, are set in the APSR?
 Explain why?

-		No flags are set because the resulting value of the counter is a positive (N flag not set), non-zero (Z flag not set) value that fits into the unsigned int range (C and V flags are not set).
+		No flags are set because the resulting value of the counter is a positive (N flag not set), non-zero (Z flag not set) value that fits into the unsigned int range (C flag is not set).

 4. Change the “counter” variable type in your code to “unsigned”.
 Inject the values “0xFFFFFFFF” then step thru the program to increment the “counter” once: